TomCasavant/GroupmeBotFramework/README.md

 ## Existing Plugins
 - [QuoteGroupmePlugin](https://github.com/TomCasavant/QuoteGroupmePlugin) - Generates a random quote when user types "!quote"
+- [NASAPlugin](https://github.com/TomCasavant/NASAPlugin) - Gets the image of the day from NASA

 ## Building your own plugins
 - Every plugin contains at least 2 files.
 The main plugin file and an info file.
 An example plugin is available in this repository under plugins/ExamplePlugin